Kevin Garnett in Minneapolis to help, mum on possible Wolves ownership

 "I've been … trying to push for change in ways I see fit and expressing myself," Garnett said.
 "Everybody should be able to go vote, have the chance to speak for themselves.
 I'm about trying to make some innovation and change that's uplifting in any way I can, and this is the first part of that."

-Garnett said he planned to visit Floyd’s memorial at 38th and Chicago for the first time on Friday.
+Garnett said he was planning to visit Floyd's memorial at 38th and Chicago for the first time on Friday.

 But on Thursday, Garnett had no comment about where that stands.